Board Members

 Hurvitz has published about Muslim law, courts of law, politics of theology and modern and medieval socio-religious movements.
 His research interests are Islamic movements in the Middle Ages and Modern Times.
 His book The Formation of Hanbalism, Piety into Power, (Routledge 2002) was translated into Arabic in 2011.
 Together with Eli Alsheikh he published the book Making Sense of Muslim Fundamentalisms: The Clash Within Islam (Routledge 2020).

-Department of General History
+Department of Jewish History

 Prof. Ephraim (Effie) Shoham-Steiner